-Three Months Ended June 30, Change
+1 Three Months Ended June 30, Change

-2)18 2 019 Amount %
+2018 2019 2019 Am %

-(in the ousands)
+(in thousands)

-\$ 897 \$ 1,860 \$ 963 107.4%
+ises \$ 897 \$ 3,341 . \$ 2,444 272.5%

-Research and development expenses increased by \$1.0 million from \$0.9 million for the three months ended June 30, 2018 to \$1.9 million for the three months ended June 30, 2019.
-The increase in research and development expenses was attributable to an increase in our developers and related development support costs of \$0.6 million as we continue to increase the number of developers used as part of our development work of AIMEE and stock-based compensation of \$0.4 million.
+Research and development expenses increased by \$2.4 million from \$0.9 million for the three months ended June 30, 2018 to \$3.3 million for the three months ended June 30, 2019.
+The increase in research and development expenses was attributable to an increase in our developers and related development support costs of \$0.6 million as we continue to increase the number of developers used as part of our development work of AIMEE and stock-based compensation of \$1.9 million.
 The increase in stock compensation expense relates to stock options granted in December 2018 pursuant to the 2018 Equity Plan and grants of restricted stock awards pursuant to the 2019 Equity Plan to technology development employees, which we began to expense as of the closing date of our IPO.
-We expect our stock-based compensation expense included within research and development expenses to increase to approximately \$1.1 million per quarter starting in the third quarter of 2019 from the issuance and vesting of shares of restricted common stock granted to technology development employees pursuant to the 2019 Equity Plan as the current period only contains expense since the closing date of our IPO.
 We expect our total research and development expenses to increase over time.